The Monroe News-Star

 Old Morehouse Citizen Dead

-Mr. Malhom Jones, an old and respected citizen of Morehouse parish died
+Mr. Malhom Jones, an old and respected citizen of Morehouse parish

 at his home in Bonita yesterday afternoon.
 Mr. Jones was eighty-five